Antimicrobial resistance (AMR)

 What data sources were used to produce AMR findings?

-A variety of data were gathered to inform these estimates, including multiple cause of death data, hospital discharges, minimally invasive tissue sampling, systematic literature reviews, and microbiology lab results from hospitals and national and multinational surveillance systems.
+A variety of data were gathered to inform these estimates, including multiple cause of death data, hospital discharge records, minimally invasive tissue sampling, systematic literature reviews, and microbiology lab results from hospitals and national and multinational surveillance systems.

 AMR data sources and estimates are available for download on the Global Health Data Exchange (GHDx) – a data catalog created and supported by IHME.